X99S5/Stock_Prediction_Model/README.md

 Graphs/plots related to the results of this project can be seen in the src/graphs folder.

-The Best preforming Models predictive accuracy was approximatly 3%.
+The best preforming model's predictive accuracy was approximatly 3%.